xytis/xytis.github.io/content/story/ravnica_s02.md

 Elf thanked her unexpected allies and asked how she could repay them.
 Nai pointed at Neirius body in the Wataru snout:

---"We are in need of a talented healer, do you know anyone like that here?"
+"We are in need of a talented healer, do you know anyone like that here?"

---"I...
+"I...
 I do.
-Follow me."- she helped the limping wolf down the dark forest.
+Follow me." she helped the limping wolf down the dark forest.
 Party followed closely behind.

 They came to a livewood hut at the edge of the well kept forest.
 Neia, the dark